-Actions taken as a response to whistleblowing are reported on within governance arrangements.
+Actions taken as a response to whistleblowing are subject to reporting within governance arrangements.

-Statutory Guidance - Regulation 82 - Support for staff raising concerns
+Statutory Guidance - Regulation 73 - Support for staff raising concerns

-- The responsible individual ensures suitable arrangements are in place for: - o staff and volunteers to be aware of and understand the whistleblowing policy; - staff and volunteers to understand there is zero tolerance to poor care or for a failure to safeguard the well-being of individuals; - o ensuring staff and volunteers are encouraged and supported to report issues; and - o ensuring staff and volunteers understand concerns are welcomed and sought out, not ignored.
+- The responsible individual ensures suitable arrangements are in place for: - o Staff and volunteers to be aware of and understand the whistleblowing policy; - staff and volunteers to understand there is zero tolerance for poor care or for a failure to safeguard the well-being of individuals; - o ensuring staff and volunteers are encouraged and supported to report issues; and - o ensuring staff and volunteers understand that concerns are welcomed and sought out, not ignored.